TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 ::::::

 ::::::{prf:remark}
 The two definitions of sum and scalar multiple are called **componentwise** definitions.
 They are completely analogous to the definitions of the scalar multiples of a vector and the sum of two vectors.
-Hence it is not surprising that they obey exactly the same rules, as is summarized in the next proposition. (cf. Section {ref}`Sec:Vectors`.)
+Hence it is not surprising that they obey exactly the same rules, as is summarised in the next proposition. (cf. Section {ref}`Sec:Vectors`.)

 ::::::